Kavanaugh denies two additional accusations to Senate Judiciary Committee

 The report as read said when the man learned of the assault, “he and another individual went to the harbor, located the boat the victim had described and physically confronted the two men, leaving them with significant injuries.”

-The report said the caller contacted Whitehouse’s office the morning of September 24, 2018, after he saw Kavanaugh’s high school yearbook photo on television and realized one of those men was Kavanaugh.
+The report said the caller, whose name was blacked out, contacted Whitehouse’s office the morning of September 24, 2018, after he saw Kavanaugh’s high school yearbook photo on television and realized one of those men was Kavanaugh.

+Investigators said in the transcript that the accuser had a Twitter account that posted a few messages against President Donald Trump over the past few months.
+As an account matching the transcript’s description gained attention online Wednesday evening, it posted: “Do everyone who is going crazy about what I had said I have recanted because I have made a mistake and apologize for such mistake.”

+CNN has reached out to an email address connected with the Twitter account and has not received a response.
+Whitehouse’s office has not responded to a request for comment.

 Kavanaugh denied the incident occurred, that he had sexually assaulted any woman in Rhode Island or that two men injured him and someone named Mark.